Case Study: Should this client outsource their catering service?

-It was agreed the client would implement the recommendations, address the constraints and look at the next phase of the project with Dining Experience Specialists.
-Outsourcing was put on hold for the time being.
+It was agreed the client would implement the recommendations, address the constraints and look at outsourcing.

 Case Study: Reviewing cost, waste and the dining experience at this 180-bed facility

-This large spreadout site was well above external and internal benchmarks in food and labour.
-The Hospitality Manager had made minor tweaks to the rosters, however there was no clear strategic direction, there were no clear baselines and there was no consistent approach to the meal service between shifts and dining areas.
+This large spread out site was well above external and internal benchmarks in food and labour.
+The Hospitality Manager had made minor tweaks to the rosters, however there was no clear strategic direction, no clear baselines and no consistent approach to the meal service between shifts and dining areas.

 Staff felt change-fatigued after numerous iterations.
 Many had been with the organisation for more than 20 years.
 They knew that if they dug in their heels long enough, things would go back to the way it has always been.
 They had developed a strategy of 'you tell us what to do and we will tell you why it won't work’.